The Gaucho and the Devil

-El Gaucho y el diablo (The Gaucho and the Devil) is a 1952 Argentine black-and-white Western drama film directed by Ernesto Remani, based on a script by José María Fernández Unsain, who adapted it from the 1891 short story "The Bottle Imp", by Robert Louis Stevenson.
+El Gaucho y el diablo (The Gaucho and the Devil) is a 1952 Argentine drama film of the classical era of Argentine cinema, directed by Ernesto Remani, based on a script by José María Fernández Unsain, who adapted it from the 1891 short story "The Bottle Imp", by Robert Louis Stevenson.
 The film stars Juan José Míguez, Elisa Galvé, Francisco Martínez Allende, and Elina Colomer.

-Plot
+Synopsis

 A rancher makes a pact with the devil to find happiness and love.